Our Yoga Tribe

 In 2006 I was told I would never work again after a life changing car accident.
 Exploring yoga, functional medicine, acupuncture and more… I defied the odds and can’t wait to share what I’ve learned!

-Functional Medicine graduate in 2016, 200 hour yoga teacher training in 2014 and currently wrapping up the 500 hour teacher training, I’ve also completed additional certification for Yin & Restorative yoga and a Sound Healing certification which has become a huge passion of mine.
+Functional Medicine graduate in 2016, 200 hour yoga teacher training in 2014 and the 500 hour teacher training in 2020, I’ve also completed additional certification for Yin & Restorative yoga and a Sound Healing certification which has become a huge passion of mine.
 The awesome power of a sound therapy session is something I am so incredibly excited to share.

 My time away from teaching and massaging is spent running this studio filled with the most amazing tribe of humanz.
-Spending time with my best friend/husband, the beautiful friends we are blessed to have in our world, our amazing Son and his beautiful wife… and of course our kitty Popsi.
+Spending time with my best friend/husband, the beautiful friends we are blessed to have in our world, our amazing Son and his beautiful wife, my lovely, creative daughter and of course… our kitty Popsi.

 -